alexjlockwood/godesignpatterns/_drafts/2014-04-22-nil-channels-always-block.md

 ---
 layout: post
-title: 'nil Channels Always Block'
+title: 'Nil Channels Always Block'
 ---
 Another useful idiom in Go makes use of the fact that receiving and sending on `nil` channels will always block: